parthenon-hpc-lab/parthenon/docs/interface/sparse.md

 sparse IDs must be specified when the sparse pool is created and once its added to the state descriptor, that list cannot be changed.
 This limitation drastically simplifies the sparse naming implementation, because it means that we know the complete list of variables at the beginning and that list is always the same on all mesh blocks.
-The individual `CellVariable` instances that are created for each sparse ID have a label of the form `<base name>_<sparse index>` and the have the same metadata as the shared metadata of the pool, with two exceptions: (i) the shape of the variable can be set per sparse ID (i.e. some ID could be a scalar, another a vector of length 2,
+The individual `` instances that are created for each sparse ID have a label of the form `<base name>_<sparse index>` and the have the same metadata as the shared metadata of the pool, with two exceptions: (i) the shape of the variable can be set per sparse ID (i.e. some ID could be a scalar, another a vector of length 2,